 Information is a key ingredient for successful economic development and business growth.
-Not only can information aid in timing marketing decisions, information networks enable consumers to search for everything from that dog harness they may need to bank repossessed houses.
+Not only can information aid in timing marketing decisions, information networks enable consumers to search for everything from that dog harness they may need to bank repossessed houses to that perfect Land Rover Defender for sale.

 Knowledge is seen as a highly valued commodity in contemporary economies.
 It can easily be turned into valuable services and products if it is accessed by the correct people.
 This is to say that value creation can occur very easily if good, correct information is given to those who have the ability and means to turn that information into tangible commodities that have a market.